 11:05

-She is facing me whilst talking, as we tend to form stronger relationships with those to our sides.
-As she explains the situation I do nothing but listen, the greatest compliment you can give someone.
+As she explained the situation I did nothing but listen.
+Listening is the greatest compliment you can give someone.

 I nod to give feedback that I am listening.
 I take on board what she is saying and ensure I am truly digesting it.
 I have an agenda I’d like to cover also, but that should not be at the expense of others.